-Paul Stoffels, Chief Scientific Officer at Janssen’s parent company Johnson & Johnson, said in a press release: “In recent years, a new optimism has emerged that we will find an effective HIV vaccine in our lifetime.
+Paul Stoffels, Chief Scientific Officer at Janssen’s parent company Johnson & Johnson, said in a press release issued on July 24, 2017: “In recent years, a new optimism has emerged that we will find an effective HIV vaccine in our lifetime.
 The results from today’s study add to that belief and we look forward to advancing to the next stage of clinical development as quickly as possible.”

 A safe and effective AIDS vaccine would help prevent thousands of new infections and offer lasting protection to millions of people worldwide.
 Though more than 19 million people now receive antiretroviral drugs to treat HIV infection, 1.8 million are newly infected each year and more than half that number die annually from AIDS-related causes.
 Widespread access to current HIV prevention technologies is limited among groups most vulnerable to HIV infection such as women and adolescent girls.
 Scientists working to develop a vaccine face several major challenges, including the variability and mutability of the virus.
 Because HIV is genetically diverse, it can mutate rapidly over time with different strains prevalent in different regions.
 Even if a newly developed vaccine is effective in one country, it may not work elsewhere or stay effective for long.